Stillwater’s Sebie Lacey: The Showman

 The band eventually read Cameron Crowe’s script, liked the story, and agreed to let the fictional group carry their name.
 The payment, $5,000 split seven ways, wasn’t life-changing, but Sebie has always viewed the experience less in financial terms than cultural ones.
 The film brought renewed attention to the band and nudged Stillwater’s story back into public conversation.

 Musically, Sebie’s post-Capricorn years became their own map of persistence.
 He continued playing smaller regional shows and special events with Mike, Al, Bobby, and others, bringing Stillwater’s musical vocabulary into more intimate rooms.
-Recent photos of Mike and Sebie show a musician who still genuinely enjoys making music with friends.

 Still Making That Music With Friends

 What stands out as you watch Sebie now is how little ego seems to have survived the decades, and how much warmth has.
-That Andy Griffith quality of making people on a tour bus in 1977 feel at ease, the same way people at Tres Hombres do today, is just who he is.
+That Andy Griffith quality of making people on a tour bus in 1977 feel at ease, the same way people at La Cabana do today, is just who he is.
 Given his résumé, he could coast on the fact that he co‑founded a Capricorn band, that his voice is preserved on records people still seek out, that a Hollywood film borrowed his band's name.

 Instead, he comes across as open, approachable, genuinely delighted to have another chance to sing.
 The reaction when he leans into a mic these days is about recognizing resilience in real time.
-And talent.
+And recognizing talent.

 Warner Robins remembers him as the young drummer‑singer who helped blast our town into something mythic.
 Seeing him now, older and battle‑scarred, holding a microphone, closes a loop.
 The band that played us into adulthood is still here, and so are we.